DarkoKuzmanovic/pixoomat/README.md

 - **Network**: Place Pixoo close to router for better connectivity
 - **Power**: Use USB power for stability vs battery
 - **Brightness**: Lower brightness extends device lifespan
+- **Widget Development**: Create custom widgets using the plugin system - see [Widget Development Guide](WIDGET_DEVELOPMENT.md)
+- **System Stats**: The System Stats widget requires psutil and may need elevated permissions on some systems

 ## 🆘 Support